JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 I could never really explain how it feels when people ask.
 It would be like describing the meaning behind an abstract painting to someone who had never seen it.
 Yet, as I observed the bouquet of peonies in front of me, a certain connection came to me.

 Just like a flower, sometimes a petal will wilt.
 It will begin to shrivel and darken.
-But after a couple of days, the petal will start to heal again.
+But after a couple of days, the petal will start to heal.
 Because with a little bit of care, a little bit of love, it will start to grow and flourish again.
 That’s how I would describe the pain.
 Some days, it’s more painful and the world feels darker.
 But you learn how to continue living with it.
 You learn to fight back because it’s the only way to not let it kill you.
-And as you experience more and more peaks and trenches, the world will to begin feel brighter and the pain will start to lose its power.
+And as you experience more and more peaks and trenches, the world will begin to feel brighter and the pain will start to lose its power.

-Sometimes, I’d wonder if I’ll be able to avoid the pain the next time around.
+Sometimes, I’d wonder if I’ll be able to avoid it the next time around.

 But each time I think about it, a part of my mind would challenge it.